 DVD 1 – Armbar Setups

 If you expect a carefully put together system explaining how armbars work, you might be in the wrong place.
 Yes, you’ll get the 101 on armbars but far from a philosophical DVD.
 This one is old school, by an armbar specialist for all armbar enthusiasts.
-Renato Canuto starts his instructional with a bang in the form of belly down armbar with a smooth rolling setup.
+Renato Canuto starts his instructional with a bang in the form of a belly-down armbar with a smooth-rolling setup.
 From there on its armbar bonanza.

 And, if you thought you’d have to wait for flying armbars until later on, you were wrong.
 Right off the bat, you get a few top-notch setups.
 What’s best is that they start off single leg attacks by your opponent, making them the perfect unexpected counter.